-Project Number: 2019-U5 Post-Construction Demolition of Unused Structures (Moved from 22-23)
+Project Number: 2019-U5 Post-Construction Demolition of Unused Structures construction.

-Description: Remove unused buildings and / or structures after the wastewater treatment plant construction.
+Description: Remove unused buildings and / or structures after the wastewater treatment plant

 Justification: After the construction there will be buildings and structures that will have to be removed that are not part of the actual project.
 This will ensure the site is left in an appropriate condition.